Get Matched With Health Services Programs

 How to Earn a Degree or Certification online for Licensed Practical Nurses (LPNs)

-Typical LPN Degree Requirements
+Typical Degree Requirements

 academic_standards_for_a_lpn_degree.jpg As a student in an LPN program, you will be required to complete approximately 60 credit hours, or the length of an online associate degree.
 Depending on the term (semester, quarter) you’ll take about four terms worth of classes.